travislopes/gravityflow/readme.md

 define( 'SCRIPT_DEBUG', true );

+## Local Development
+To work with the css files, you will need to get setup to use [Gulp](https://gulpjs.com/) and [PostCSS](https://postcss.org/).
+Follow these steps:

+* If you don't already have it installed, we recommend a Node Version Manager, eg [nvm](https://github.com/nvm-sh/nvm), or its [Windows equivalent](https://github.com/coreybutler/nvm-windows).
+* Next check the `.nvmrc` file in the root of the repository and `nvm install X.XX.X` that version.
+* Moving forward every time you wish to work with PostCSS you should `nvm use` in this repo one time to make sure you are on the right version, nvm will use that rc file for that command.
+* On your first install of the correct node version, you will need to run this command one time only: `npm install gulp-cli -g`
+* Restart your terminal after running that.
+* Now run `npm install` at root of the repository.
+This will install your node modules.
+* To develop with [browsersync](https://browsersync.io/) you will want to run the `gulp dev` task.
+This requires you to rename the `config-sample.json` to `config.json` and adjust the cert path and domain to your local dev domain.
+Browsersync has a benefit over watch in that it injects your css changes as you dev without reloading the page, helping with speed.
+* To develop with watch instead, you can just execute `gulp watch`
+* When you have completed your work and are ready to push a pr, you will need to run `gulp dist`.
+This will build out all the development files and sourcemaps.
+* When pulling in new code and wishing to use the build system again, always remember to run `npm install` before starting to make sure you get any new changes to the dependency tree others may have added.

+## Icon Kits

+This plugin contains an icon kit for the admin UI that is managed in Icomoon.
+All icons use the class `gflow-icon` and then `gflow-icon--NAME` and can be referenced in their respective demo kits found in the `dev/icons` directory.

 ## Support
 If you'd like to receive the stable release version, automatic updates and support please purchase a license here: https://gravityflow.io.